aakashmulik28/Weather-App/README.md

 # Weather App ⛅🌍

 A responsive web application that provides real-time weather updates for any city worldwide.
-Built using **ASP.NET / Django (depending on your stack)** with modern **frontend technologies**, the app integrates with a weather API to deliver accurate forecasts in a clean, cinematic UI.
+Built using **Django (depending on your stack)** with modern **frontend technologies**, the app integrates with a weather API to deliver accurate forecasts in a clean, cinematic UI.
 This project demonstrates API integration, dynamic data rendering, and polished user experience design.

 ---